CimeM/CimeM.github.io/_posts/2016-12-07-toastmasters-ljubljana-webpage.markdown

 Addition to the website was a site for annual events - Marathons.
 These events happen twice a year and information is due to be changed respectively.

+Brand assets

+The logo is a rounded blue circle with organization's name falling out on both sides.
+We didn't put the logo on the site but it is included several times along the page, one being the wallpaper on the index page.

+Navbar has a gradient of lighter red (#892C3B) to darker red (#69212d).
+Darker grayscale image with vinjeting effect and white text ontop foms an identical configuration as the official page.

+Font was easy.
+Its Arial.
+This time old font shows a classic approach to branding.

+Footer, social media icons and that 4 column design were replaced with newer and cleaner items.
+Footer is white, social media icons dark grey and equiped with 3 column design.

 You can check the site at [http://www.toastmasters.si/](http://www.toastmasters.si/)